Discoveries on How Yoga Reconnects us with Ourselves

 I love Kundalini.
 I used to practice every day 10 years ago.
 Yet, practising these days was like doing something for the very first time… and so hard!

 I am not sure why I am surprised, Kundalini has this magical mixture of both soft and powerful breathing exercises, with chanting and physical movement to awaken myself as a whole.
-Let’s see some of the elements from this class one by one:
+Let’s see some elements from this class one by one:

 Chanting Ong Namo Guru Dev Namo